-When it comes to employee appreciation, a little can go a long way.
-The point is to be demonstrative in your recognition efforts.
-Openly acknowledging…
+When it comes to an employee recognition app, a little can go a long way.
+The point is to be demonstrative in your recognition efforts.…

-Apps designed to boost employee productivity often have the opposite effect.
+Apps designed to improve productivity often have the opposite effect.
 Employees are buried under communication from too many apps, wasting an hour a day just switching between them.
 App fatigue sets in and productivity plummets.

 Too many workforce apps reduces productivity through:

 How do we combat this problem?
 For starters, app integration in one internal communications platform is key to keeping your workforce running at maximum productivity.
 One survey revealed that two-thirds of workers want a centralized hub for unified communication.
 Streamlining internal communications will eliminate the app fatigue plaguing your workforce.

 In an effort to boost efficiency, companies often stitch together digital workplaces with single-use apps for workforce management tasks like messaging, file-sharing, and scheduling for app integration.
 But the result is a digital workplace that’s cluttered and overwhelming.
 It’s led to communication overload and app fatigue.
 On average, employees navigate at least four different mobile programs during their day, switching between them up to 10 times an hour.
 The time-consuming navigation snowballs into 32 days a year of productivity loss.

 App integration through a digital workplace allows a single point of entry so end users don’t have to endlessly switch back and forth between team communication tools with different logins and passwords.
 App integration through one primary platform streamlines internal communications and saves time, positively impacting your bottom line.

 Most business apps are designed with the best intentions of maximizing efficiency.
 But each one has a learning curve.
 App fatigue can set in from the mental lag time to adjust, and readjust, to the unique layout and design of each app employees must hop between.
 Mental exhaustion blocks the release of dopamine, a neurochemical that has been linked to productivity.